 We hit the midpoint of this year’s collaborations posts today.

 After looking into our favourite songs of 2016 a couple of weeks back, we’re now considering which albums we think made the biggest mark this year.
 As always, you can expect a good mix of genres and interests with some indie, pop, rock and Asian sounds all thrown together to make our unique top 5’s.
-All three of us love music, hence why there are so many collaboration posts on it (expect another one next weekend), so this ‘review’ has definitely been an enjoyable one to write.
+All three of us love music, hence why there are so many collaboration posts on it, so this ‘review’ has definitely been an enjoyable one to write.